 “Take A Plant To Lunch…But Don’t Eat It.”

 Instead, responsible Earth people might consider an alternative.
-One could chose instead animals, which already have the good sense to be made of meat.
+One could choose instead animals, which already have the good sense to be made of meat.
 And they are higher in protein, like chocolate, one of the other four food groups.

 So, in celebration, let’s respect our plant brethren.
 They’re often at least as intelligent as some people you know: have you ever noticed how a sunflower tracks the movement of the sun?
 Think about it.
-They’re also quiet and, while generally not good conversationalists, are better behaved than many human children.
+They’re also quiet and, while generally are not good conversationalists are better behaved than many human children.

 Of course, this is with the exception of fungi, the so-called “trailer trash” of the plant kingdom, which have been disowned for phylogenic reasons, not to mention their being “photosynthetically challenged.”
 Some of these heterotrophs have, through remedial education, found a home in breweries and Italian cuisine.